dhutapratama/docs/filesystem.md

 <a name="custom-filesystems"></a>
 ## Custom Filesystems

-Laravel's Flysystem integration provides support for several "drivers" out of the box; however, Flysystem is not limited to these and has adapters for many other storage systems.
-You can create a custom driver if you want to use one of these additional adapters in your Laravel application.
+Lets's Flysystem integration provides support for several "drivers" out of the box; however, Flysystem is not limited to these and has adapters for many other storage systems.
+You can create a custom driver if you want to use one of these additional adapters in your Lets application.

 In order to define a custom filesystem you will need a Flysystem adapter.
 Let's add a community maintained Dropbox adapter to our project: